Build the Best Chipotle Bowl Order for Athletes

 When you’re eating before or after a game, you will want to make sure you get enough carbs to fuel or refuel your energy stores.

 If you’re on a rest or recovery day, you can reduce the amount of rice and add lettuce to your base, to meet the performance plate for rest days.
-Lettuce is high in water and fiber, which can help you stay hydrated and satisfied.
+Lettuce is high in water and fiber, which can help with your hydration.

 2. Add your favorite beans